Grevillea coccinea: Distribution and habitat

 This grevillea grows in shrub or heath and is found in southern Western Australia from Mount Manypeaks to near Hopetoun in the Esperance Plains and Mallee biogeographic regions of Western Australia.
 Subspecies lanata is confined to the Fitzgerald River National Park.

 Conservation status

-This grevillea is listed as "not threatened" by the Department of Biodiversity, Conservation and Attractions, but subspecies lanata is listed as "Priority Three" by the Government of Western Australia Department of Biodiversity, Conservation and Attractions, meaning that it is poorly known and known from only a few locations but is not under imminent threat.
+This grevillea is listed as "not threatened" by the Department of Biodiversity, Conservation and Attractions, and as Least Concern on the IUCN Red List of Threatened Species.

+Subspecies lanata is listed as "Priority Three" by the Government of Western Australia Department of Biodiversity, Conservation and Attractions, meaning that it is poorly known and known from only a few locations but is not under imminent threat.